The Marmot with the CollarDiary of a Philosopher

 I observed that his fur was already turning white.
 I infer that the Long Night will begin early this year.

 M.02.06.02.06 / M.142

-If my theory is equitable, it is easy to understand what made my previous experiment fail.
+If my theory is equitable, it is easy to understand what caused my previous experiment to fail.
 I was cold.
-Also, what an idea to dig my burrow higher than all the other Marmots, and on the side of the valley that doesn’t see the sun!
+Also, what an idea to dig my Burrow higher than all the other Marmots, and on the side of the valley that doesn’t see the Sun!
 I divine immediately why I was the last to awake.
 In colder country one melts later of necessity.
-If I didn’t fall asleep even earlier, it is only by a miraculous effort of will.
+If I didn’t fall asleep still earlier, it is only by a miraculous effort of the will.
 What I suffered is no longer a mystery.

 This time I will take more equitable measures.
-I will begin by making a burrow that is properly warm, on the other side, in the sunniest spot and as low down as possible.
+I will begin by constructing a Burrow that is properly warm, on the other side, in the sunniest spot and as low down as possible.
 From tomorrow I will be on reconnaissance, to find the propitious place.
-Must I also sleep, it will only be later, and I will have the time to make at least one journey to come and feel in their burrows the first sleeping Marmots.
+Must I also sleep, it will only be later, and I will have time to undertake at least one journey to come and feel in their Burrows the first sleeping Marmots.

 M.02.06.03.04 / M.143